Online VAT calculator can help you to add or remove value-added tax rates on your initial amount. No manual calculation needed.

 In short, you can use this calculator and figure out the Gross and VAT price that you need to pay to the dealers or business owners.

-There are so many advantages to the online VAT calculator.
+There are so many advantages of our online app.
 Some of them are as below.

 The current standard VAT rate is 20%.
 Also, it keeps changing to balance the economy of the country.
 You can check the latest rate updates here: https://www.gov.uk/vat-rates.